 TEVAR

-• Major or minor stroke (up to 5 to 7% of cases); insufficient blood supply to the spinal cord, which can lead to leg paralysis (up to 3%), and extension of the dissection (up to 3%).
+- Major or minor stroke, insufficient blood supply to the spinal cord which can lead to leg weakness or paralysis, and extension of the dissection.

 Endovascular Fenestration

-• If the procedure fails to improve blood flow to artery branches, bypass surgery or open surgery treatment of an aortic dissection may be necessary.
+- If the procedure fails to adequately improve blood flow to artery branches, additional stents may need to be placed in the affected arteries.

 For Either Procedure